 These Dr Seuss books from 1940s & 50s are now officially out-of-print https://t.co/vzZCEwccAm So sad.
 Instead of making these teaching moments for ourselves & our children, we have decided we should whitewash our history and ignore the current bias & violence against Asians.— Books on First (@booksonfirst) March 2, 2021

 The Good Liar: A Novel (Paperback)

 Per VULTURE, the film based on this book, with Ian MacKellan & Helen Mirren, will be in theatres on 15Nov2019— From Book to Film (or TV or Streaming Service)

-Soon to be a major motion picture starring Helen Mirren and Ian McKellen.
+Now a major motion picture starring Helen Mirren and Ian McKellen.